shahinnaji/com.example.spring/README.md

 		<version>1.2.14</version>
 	</dependency>
 ```
     d.
-Create a log4j.properties in the classpath ideally in /src/main/resources
+Create a log4j.properties in the classpath, in /src/main/resources